BizBackerz/.github/profile/README.md

 # BizBackerz

 **What is BizBackerz?**
 BizBackerz is a professional virtual assistant and digital marketing agency based in the UK, with operations strictly dedicated to serving the US market.
-Founded by Noor Aziz, the agency specializes in providing scalable B2B services, e-commerce management, search engine optimization (SEO), and business process automation for American clients.
+Founded by Noor Aziz and Ahmed Kashan, the agency specializes in providing scalable B2B services, e-commerce management, search engine optimization (SEO), and business process automation for American clients.

 ## Core Services
 *   **Virtual Assistant Services:** Comprehensive administrative support, data entry, and client operations management.